DilanCF/CMSC412_notes/lecture/Lecture09.md

 Atomic action:
 * Action is atomic means whatever action it is, it must be done *completely*, or it doesn't get done at all

-IN the middle of the execution of this action, it cannot be interrupted
+In the middle of the execution of this action, it cannot be interrupted

 Why atomic?:
 * Updating memory

 There are some architectures where updating is done via more than one instruction

-interrupts that come about are part of the execution of instruction
+Interrupts that come about are part of the execution of instruction

-ANy outside interrupts, CPU only checks for it at the end of said atomic action
+Any outside interrupts, CPU only checks for it at the end of said atomic action

 Execution of every instruction at a machine level is atomic!
 * Some exceptions ofc